apalm112/FSJS-Capstone/README.md

 # FSJS-Capstone-Project
-A MERN stack web application deployed on Heroku, which combines a React frontend with a Express backend.
+A MERN stack web application [deployed on Heroku](https://wa-vaccine.herokuapp.com), with a React frontend with a Express backend.

 This project uses REST API design and Express to create API routes, along with Mongoose and MongoDB for data modeling and persistence.
 The app will provide a way for users to:
-* display immunization data for Washington state schools by immunization type, exemption reason & more on a Google map
+* see immunization data for Washington state schools by immunization type, exemption reason & more on a Google map
 * interact with the map displaying schools in the database
 * each map marker will display an infowindow w/ that schools immunization data
 ___________________________________________________________________________